 Instructions

-- In the same pan, add more olive oil, the onions, garlic, Italian seasoning, optional red pepper flakes, and a pinch of salt.
+- In the same pan, olive oil, onion, garlic, Italian seasoning, black pepper, optional red pepper flakes, and a pinch of salt.
 Stir often to scrape the brown bits from the bottom of the pan.
-Cook for 5-7 minutes until onions are translucent.
+Cook for 5-7 minutes until onions are translucent.2 tablespoons olive oil, 1 large yellow onion, 8 cloves garlic, ½ - 1 teaspoon kosher salt, 1 teaspoon Italian seasoning, ¼ - ½ teaspoon red pepper flakes, ¼ - ½ teaspoon black pepper

-- Add in halved tomatoes, more salt, basil, and white wine.
-Cook until tomatoes have softened, about 5-7 minutes, then add the chicken back to the skillet.
+- Add in halved tomatoes, more salt, basil, fresh oregano, and white wine.
+Cook until tomatoes have softened, about 5-7 minutes, being sure to scrape the bottom of the pan to get any browned bits.
+Then, add the chicken back to the skillet.1.5 pounds cherry tomatoes, handful of fresh basil, 6 ounces dry white wine, 2 tablespoons fresh oregano

 - Reduce heat to medium-low, cover the skillet, and allow the chicken to warm through for about 3-5 minutes.